dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

   - should be something that is appealing for people
     - but also fair to those who have been here. or came here legally

+- restriction of cash? if they have to deal in cash but can't buy some goods in cash... i mean that's a really mean, draconian way to crack down on it.
+  - seriously orwellian though. not worth the implementation, etc.

+- addressing the identification problem
+  - this can be used in some way to slightly pressure Latin American countries to adopt more robust identification

 ## A Disorganized Strategy for Immigration Means:
+  - move this up?

     - increased tensions for illegal and legal immigrants here
     - any concerted strategy for solving the problem requires some